B2B Ecommerce Strategy: A Complete Guide to Grabbing Your Slice of the $7.6T Wholesale Pie

 - Build a lead nurturing strategy.
 You don’t have to look at B2B ecommerce marketing as something that requires an entirely new department at your company.
 If you embrace lead nurturing, the process can be simple - and oftentimes, low-effort.

 - Create bespoke discounts and tiered pricing models for B2B customers.
 Business-friendly pricing tiers and bespoke discounts will factor into the pricing research of B2B buyers and incentivize them to reach out.

 - Create and manage B2B orders in one place.
 There’s no reason you would have to upend your business infrastructure to fit B2B orders.
 Make sure you can handle order management from all channels in the same interface.

 - Make B2B payments easier.
 The easier you can make the buying process for businesses, the more likely they are to continue to buy.
 So consider setting up a dedicated B2B portal, or including electronic payment links in your invoices.

 - Sync inventory between B2B and B2C.
 Overselling and backorders put a huge downer on customer experience.
-So syncing inventory in real-time across all your B2B and B2C channels is essential.
+So practicing good inventory management by syncing inventory in real-time across all your B2B and B2C channels is essential.
 Make your process seamless and confusion-free.

-- Fulfil and manage B2B orders alongside B2C orders.
+- Fulfill and manage B2B orders alongside B2C orders.
 Large B2B orders require scalability.
 Find ways to automate these orders rather than manually creating and fulfilling them with your system.